Your Rights

 A simple amendment to Australia’s Copyright Act so the definition of “maker” of a film specifically refers to directors.
 As a result, directors will share copyright in films and TV productions with producers.

 This change will ensure a sustainable future for directors with improved recognition of their creative contribution in film and television in line with producers, screen writers and composers.
-This campaign is supported worldwide through the international authors’ body, Writers and Directors Worldwide.

 What can members do?